zunderlab/FLOWMAP/README.md

 ## Running FLOWMAPR

+### Starting from FCS Files:

-To run a FLOWMAP analysis on your data set or an example data set:
+To run a FLOW-MAP analysis on your data set if you are using FCS files or an example data set:

 0. **Make your data available and parseable by FLOWMAP.**
-* For MultiFLOWMAP, you must specify the "files" variable as a directory wherein each subfolder represented samples at the same time.
+* For MultiFLOW-MAP, you must specify the "files" variable as a directory wherein each subfolder represented samples at the same time.
 If FCS files in the same subdirectory that come from different time points (e.g. "ConditionA-d01.fcs" with "ConditionB-d02.fcs"), FLOWMAPR will pick one time label arbitrarily.
 * Please make sure the time labels can be parsed and sorted with proper labels (e.g. "01", "02", "04", "06", "10" vs. "1", "2", "4", "6", "10" where it would sort as "1" and "10" first instead of "10" last).
 * To properly label each condition within the timepoint, please put the Condition as the first part of the file name separated by "-" or "." characters (e.g. "ConditionA-d01.fcs" where "ConditionA" will be the condition label).
 * Do not use any digits (i.e. 0-9) in the name of the FCS file unless they specify time.
 Change any labels for the conditions in the FCS file name to be alphabetical characters.
 Ex: Condition1-t24.fcs should be renamed to ConditionOne-t24.fcs or else the time label will be parsed as "124" instead of "24" for this file.